-- Autonomous networked systems: the introduction of IoT implies that ECS are becoming increasingly networked with each other as well as with 'cloud-based' services, creating machine-to-machine interactions without any human intervention in the control loop, for example in fully automated driving.
-Besides the need to be able to handle the added complexity of interfacing different subsystems adhering to different standards, the systems' rising complexity and increased automation implies increased severity of safety risks.
-New techniques are required, such as scenario and model based safety analysis, online safety assessment, re-certification, architectural support not only for the functionality but also for verification, and many similar. - Self-evolving systems: ECS and especially Cyber-Physical Systems (CPS) exhibit an increasing level of automation (up to autonomy).
-Machine learning, neuromorphic architectures, Artificial Intelligence, now entering the field of the possible, coupled with decision-making capabilities and handling of uncertainty to match an evolving environment, are proposing an enormous challenge for safe design, Verification and Validation (V&V) technologies and testing. - Design for a larger world: ECS span more than one application domain.
+- Highly automated (up to autonomous) networked systems and systems of systems: ECS are becoming increasingly networked with each other as well as with 'cloud-based' services.
+This forms tightly interacting Systems of Systems (SoS) and creates machine-to-machine interactions without any human intervention in the control loop.
+Engineers need to be able to handle the added complexity of creating and interfacing different subsystems introduced into the market at different times and adhering to different and evolving standards.
+Moreover, there is typically no single 'system integrator', but networked SoS are formed in a dynamic and ad-hoc manner.
+These include constituent sub-systems that evolve and are updated at different intervals and times with possibly unforeseen emerging behaviour.
+This requires completely new methods and techniques, such as scenario and model-based safety analysis, online safety assessment, re-certification, architectural support not only for the functionality but also for verification, and many similar. - Self-evolving systems: ECS and especially Cyber-Physical Systems (CPS) exhibit an increasing level of automation (up to autonomy).
+The availability and usefulness of machine learning, neuromorphic architectures, and Artificial Intelligence, coupled with decision-making capabilities and handling of uncertainty to match an evolving environment, are proposing an enormous challenge for safe design, verification and validation (V&V) technologies and testing. - Design for a larger world: ECS span more than one application domain.
 Example domains include Embedded Systems and the Internet / Cloud, or consumer electronics and assistance systems in cars.
 Moreover, ECS based products in general have a long lifetime (up to several decades, e.g. for airplanes), during which they might encounter new situations in the environment in which they are meant to act, and new unforeseen requirements to their behaviour (e.g. changing regulations, etc.).
 The design therefore has to expand its scope including the full ECS system, its application environment and its evolution.
-The complete (foreseeable)lifecycle of the product must be covered, and potentially different lifecycles/lifetimes of its components must be taken into account.
+The complete (foreseeable) lifecycle of the product must be covered, and potentially different lifecycles/lifetimes of its components must be taken into account.

-Tough challenges are coming also from the trends already present in ECS evolution, including:
+Tough challenges are also coming from the trends already present in ECS evolution today, including:

-- Human Machine Interaction: ECS and especially CPS interact with each other and with human beings: Human Machine Interaction, Human Machine Cooperation and adaptation of machines to human needs thus are increasingly important topics in systems design. - Personalised functionalities and Variant Management: ECS based products are often highly configurable to adapt to users' needs and requirements and thus product variability is increasing vastly.
-The challenge here is to adapt and enrich the Design Methodologies (including the Software Engineering ones) and have corresponding tools to support these changes. - Increasing importance of software: Features are shifting from hardware to software to improve adaptability, upgradability and evolvability.
-Therefore, software engineering (approaches and tools) is of increasing importance and needs to be adapted to the specific requirements of ECS. - Increasing speed in development processes consumer electronics technologies used in industrial, infrastructure or automotive applications, for example, have much shorter development cycles and must therefore be updated/exchanged significantly more often than the core technologies in the other areas.
+- Human Machine Interaction: ECS and especially CPS interact with each other and with human beings: Human Machine Interaction, Human Machine Cooperation and adaptation of machines to human needs thus are increasingly important topics in systems design. - Personalised functionalities and Variant Management: ECS based products are often highly configurable to adapt to users' needs and requirements.
+Thus product variability is increasing vastly.
+The challenge here is to adapt and enrich the Design Methodologies (especially the Software Engineering ones) and have corresponding tools to support these changes. - Increasing importance of software and data: Features are shifting from hardware to software to improve adaptability, upgradability and evolvability.
+Therefore, software engineering (approaches, tools, frameworks, and platforms) is of increasing importance and needs to be adapted to the specific requirements of ECS.
+(Big) Data is taking a central position for future business, and so efficient software tools, co-designed with hardware systems, have to be considered a key issue in the design of next generation electronic systems. - Increasing and different speed in development processes: Consumer electronics technologies used in industrial, infrastructure or automotive applications, for example, have much shorter development cycles and must therefore be updated/exchanged significantly more often than the core technologies in the other areas.